Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/user_op.md

 * `OpKernelRegistry`：Manage kernel registrations for performing user logic at runtime.

 In programming, you're actually writing your custom Op in C++ and generating the DLL (so file) which you load in Python to use the custom op.
 You can use the custom op by loading the corresponding so file in Python.
-This is the same mechanism that is used in [Extending Op with Python](./python_kernel_op.md).
-But   the details are encapsulated in the relevant APIs and are transparent to the developer.
+The mechanism used in [Extending Op with Python](./python_kernel_op.md) is same but the details of that are transparent to the developers.

 The data structure of user op can be  viewed at [user_op_conf.proto](https://github.com/Oneflow-Inc/oneflow/blob/master/oneflow/core/framework/user_op_conf.proto)：